zapier/zapier-platform-cli/README-source.md

 Right next to `package.json` should be `index.js` which is the entrypoint to your app.
 This is where the Platform will look for your app definition.
 Open it up in your editor of choice and let's take a look!

-You'll see a few things in `index.js`, we'll briefly describe each here:
+You'll see a few things in `index.js`:

  * we export a single `App` definition which will be interpreted by Zapier
  * in `App` definition, `beforeRequest` & `afterResponse` are hooks into the HTTP client
- * in `App` definition, `resources` are purely optional but convenient ways to describe CRUD-like objects in your app
  * in `App` definition, `triggers` will describe ways to trigger off of data in your app
  * in `App` definition, `searches` will describe ways to find data in your app
  * in `App` definition, `writes` will desciribe ways to create data in your app
+ * in `App` definition, `resources` are purely optional but convenient ways to describe CRUD-like objects in your app

-Let's start with a **basic trigger** using a mocked API:
+Let's start with a basic **trigger.** We will configure it to read data from a mocked API:

 ```bash
 mkdir triggers
 touch triggers/recipe.js
 ```

-Now open your `triggers/recipe.js` and paste this:
+Open your `triggers/recipe.js` and paste this:

 ```javascript
 const listRecipes = (z, bundle) => {